countable-web/ops-manual/operations/META.rst

 An Ops Manual page **SHOULD**:
   * Have a "Scope" section that identifies what area of work is being discussed, and any definitions to clarify what follows, because we want each process document to be focused on a specific area of work.
   * Contain bulleted lists of process steps and rules.
-  * Use clear language, with the keywords "MUST" and "SHOULD" where applicable because we want to be clear. ie, "Developers MUST use Docker for apps with more than a single process, and SHOULD use Python on Node.js for web application back ends."
+  * Use clear language, with the keywords "MUST" and "SHOULD" where applicable because we want to be clear. e.g, "Developers MUST use Docker for apps with more than a single process, and SHOULD use Python on Node.js for web application back ends."
 "MUST" means the DRI should track and work towards compliance of the process.
 "SHOULD" means it's a recommendation to follow when reasonably convenient.
   * Be concise and have as few rules as possible, becasue it's easier for employees to understand.
 State the rules declaratively, as a matter of fact, not opinion.
   * Clearly state the logical purpose, evidence or citation that indicates how the rules help our mission because we want each rule to justify its existence.
 However, you SHOULD judge which rules are self-evident in order to stay concise.